 - Season fee covers 1 travel tournament & 3 local tournaments

 - Winter: see Winter & Winter Plus page

-Please see our Coaches page for details of Coaches for our competitive program.
+Please see our Coaches page for details of Coaches for our Travel Academy program.

 See our Uniforms page.